Posted on behalf of Phillips Law Group on Mar 14, 2014 in Workers' Compensation

 The move comes just one month after President Obama signed an executive order raising the federal minimum wage to $10.10 an hour for new federal contract workers.

-If you believe that your overtime rights have been violated, contact the Phillips Law Group at 1-800-706-3000 to determine what your legal rights are.
+If you believe that your overtime rights have been violated, contact the Phillips Law Group by calling or texting 1-800-706-3000 to determine what your legal rights are.
 Our attorneys are ready to fight for your right to overtime pay.